 - The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-- This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as buttery white bread, banana bread, multigrain bread and French bread.
+- This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as banana bread, extra soft white bread, bagels and French bread.

 - Visitors – What toppings do you like to add to your bread machine hamburger buns?
 Sesame seeds?
 Onion flakes?
 Poppy seeds?
 Something else?
 Also I hope you are willing to share your favorite tips & secrets on how to make the perfect burger.
 Please leave your burger advice & topping suggestions in the comment section below.